 Their main role of presenting numbers is to give credibility to your message.
 Showing real numbers also engage your audience more than other abstract presentation parts.

-To make your charts presentation stand out from the others, avoid a default Excel look of data charts.
+To make your charts presentation stand out from the others, avoid the default Excel look of data charts.
 Move your data visualizations to the next level.
-Get inspired by the following redesigned data chart.
+For example show a success level by customized gauge chart or use line chart with illustrated categories.

 Six common data presentation cases